openwallet-foundation-labs/tsp/docs/src/cli/nested.md

 ```

 Then she can send a relationship request message.
 This requires **bob** to be listening as
-shown in the previous chapter (i.e., running `tsp -w bob receive bob` in a separate window):
+shown in the previous chapter (i.e., running `tsp -w bob receive bob --one` in a separate window):

 ```sh
 > tsp -w alice request --sender-vid alice --receiver-vid bob --wait